How much money should you have saved when you retire?

 · Take advantage of a company match

 Life is unpredictable.
-And sometimes it gets in the way of your savings goals.
+And sometimes it gets in the way of your savings resolutions.
 While you may not always be able to save as much as you would like, a common piece of retirement planning is to take full advantage of any company match that’s offered by your employer.
 The match provides additional dollars to your retirement plan, which will contribute to potential long-term compounding and growth of your account.
 So if your employer offers a 50 percent match up to 6 percent of your salary, make sure to contribute at least that 6 percent so you don’t leave free money on the table.

 You might also be interested in: How to locate a 401(k) from a previous employer